Peyman-Borhani/GDB/README.md

 - if only raw data is needed can edit export line, and just receive it.
 - no need to store generative data, just genererate it. (ex: full dates)
 - no need to store extra space/symbols(:"',) or waste time modifying them when editing.

 .
-## When not to use this
+## `When not to use`

 Use the original data if bellow issues overcome the benefits.
 - the original data structure is already optimal and is what you want.
 - data is modified or stored in realtime and original structure is forced.
 - not much to reduce: no keys, no generated data, one or two columned data(id, val)